Consistent gauge theories for the slave particle representation of the strongly correlated $t$-$J$ model: Flaws in the previous section and a new point of view

 \subsection{The exact local constraint problem}

-The BRST symmetry is a global symmetry; Noether's theorem gives the conserved BRST charge $Q$ which counts the ghost {number} of a state.
-According to Weinberg \cite{Weinberg}, if we denote Eq. \eqref{GGF} as $s\Psi$ and a small {variation} of such a gauge fixing condition as $s\tilde \delta\Psi$, the {variation} of any {physical} matrix element vanishes, i.e.,
+The BRST symmetry is a global symmetry; Noether's theorem gives the conserved BRST charge $Q$ which counts the ghost {number} of a state. {If we denote the BRST exact term in Eq. \eqref{LoffGF} as $s\Psi$ which serves as the gauge fixing term and a small {variation} of such a gauge fixing condition as $s\tilde \delta\Psi$, the {variation} of any {physical} matrix element vanishes \cite{Weinberg}, i.e.,

 Since $\tilde \delta \Psi$ is arbitrary, one must have